oxuva/long-term-tracking-benchmark/README.md

 The results table will be printed to `stdout` in CSV format.

 Use `--help` to discover the optional flags.
-For example, use `--iou_threshold=0.7` to generate the results with a stricter threshold (the default is 0.5).
+For example, you can use `--iou_thresholds 0.1 0.3 0.5 0.7 0.9` to generate the results with a wider range of thresholds (the default is `0.3 0.5 0.7`).

 By default, the set of trackers will be taken to be the subdirectories of the directory specified above (in this case, `predictions/dev`).
 If you only want to evaluate a subset of trackers, you can specify them using the `--trackers` flag.